 A previously enrolled Appalachian student who plans to re-enroll and has not attended the university during a fall or spring semester due to withdrawal or suspension must be readmitted.

 The readmission process is completed online and has a non-refundable $65 fee.
-The application can be found on the Registrar’s Office website.
-In addition to the application, you must complete all items on your myapp.appstate.edu portal by the application deadline.
+The readmission application can be found on the Office of Registrar's website.
+In addition to the application, students must complete all items on the readmission portal by the application deadline.